uranusdemilo/loglook/README.md

 # loglook
-Python Script to analyze Ubuntu auth.log files for IP addresses of attemtped intuders
+Python Script to analyze Ubuntu auth.log files for IP addresses of attemtped intruders